QuickBirdEng/SwiftUI-Architectures/README.md

 ## Author

-QBChat is created with ❤️ by [QuickBird Studios](https://quickbirdstudios.com).
+SwiftUI-Architectures is created with ❤️ by [QuickBird Studios](https://quickbirdstudios.com).

 To get more information on the different app architectures check out [our blog post](https://quickbirdstudios.com/blog/swiftui-architecture-redux-mvvm/).